 - Side rail controls.
 Along with a built-in fan.

-- A 10.1 inch TFT Touch Pannel
+- They both feature a 15.6 inch TFT Touch Pannel

 - Sole warranty.
 Featuring a lifetime frame, motor and deck warranty.
 And 5 years on electronics and parts.
 And 2 years labor.